APA/UPA, Top-up scholarships and more

 - Other award offered in conjunction with APA/UPA

 - FAQ's and Tips for applicants

-In addition, 28 University of Sydney Postgraduate Awards (UPA) are available in 2014 and they are similar to the APA in terms of tenure and benefits.
+University of Sydney Postgraduate Awards (UPA) are also available in 2015 and they are similar to the APA in terms of tenure and benefits.
 Eligible APA applicants are automatically considered for these awards.

 The University awards APA and UPA twice a year – applications for the Semester one round opens in late August and applications for the Semester two round opens in May.

 Some faculties and departments also offer postgraduate research scholarships and top-up awards with the APA/UPA process (see Sections 3 and 4 of the information document below).

 Applications are now OPEN and will close on 31 October 2014.